Thomas Cooper (poet): Writing and lecturing

 While working on various papers, Cooper in 1850 ran Cooper's Journal, but only a few issues appeared.
 At the same time he adopted sceptical views, which he continued to hold until 1855, when he reconverted to Christianity, joined the Baptists, and was a preacher among them.
 According to his autobiography, he publicly announced his recovered faith during a lecture at London's Hall of Science on 13 January 1856, and began to challenge sceptics to debate.
 Though still calling himself a Chartist, he sought to earn a living and a reputation as a writer.
 In addition to his poems, he wrote several novels, although those like Alderman Ralph (1853) failed on both counts.

 Although he had abandoned his religious beliefs at the time of his imprisonment, Cooper's next 30 years were spent as a lecturer in defence of Christianity, attacking the evolutionary theories of Charles Darwin and Ernst Haeckel.
 He authored Evolution, The Stone Book, and The Mosaic Record of Creation (1878), which argued for creationism and rejected evolution.

 Cooper was impulsive, but an honest, sincere man.
 His autobiography (1872) is seen as a minor Victorian classic.
 In his later years he settled into being an old-fashioned Radical.
 His friends in 1867 raised an annuity for him, and in the last year of his life he received a government pension.
 He died in Lincoln on 15 July 1892 and was buried there.

+Legacy

+The Thomas Cooper Memorial Baptist Church in Lincoln, built in 1972, is named in his honour.
+Its previous 1886 building was known as the Thomas Cooper Memorial Mission.